ROM annual #3

 ...and a powerless Brandy Clark using ROM's Neutralizer, shielded from the pain (from the safeguards that prevent others from using ROM's weapon) by Professor X.

 Mantlo really delivers with this one.
-It's a creepy story, and i like aside touching on the Limbo concept, even if the differences are explained with a bit of hand-waving.
+It's a creepy story, and i like the side touching on the Limbo concept, even if the differences are explained with a bit of hand-waving.
 William Johnson's art is a nice break from Ditko; my one complaint is he never gives us a nice scary splash panel of Hybrid.

 Quality Rating: C+